 Board of Approve and review this Policy.
 Directors Maintain a high degree of awareness and knowledge about the legal and ethical obligations in relation to receiving disclosures of Reportable Conduct and protecting individuals in accordance with this Policy.
 Finance, Audit Review and endorse this Policy. and Risk Management (FARM) Committee Chief Executive Demonstrate a commitment to addressing Reportable Conduct and protecting the Officer (CEO) individuals who make such a disclosure.
 Resource an external confidential reporting mechanism.
 Executive Receive disclosures of Reportable Conduct in accordance with this Policy.
-Leadership Maintain a high degree of awareness and knowledge about the legal and ethical Team (ELT) and obligations in relation to receiving disclosures of Reportable Conduct and protecting individuals in accordance with this Policy.
-Company Secretary La de se a face la selatela dela Della EGM Implement and maintain this Policy.
-Governance, Unrestricted access to the Chair of the FARM Committee to report on matters Safety and concerning BAC's Ethical Behaviour Framework.
-Sustainability Maintain BAC's external confidential reporting hotline.
+Leadership Maintain a high degree of awareness and knowledge about the legal and ethical Team (ELT) obligations in relation to receiving disclosures of Reportable Conduct and protecting and individuals in accordance with this Policy.
+Company Secretary EGM Implement and maintain this Policy.
+Governance Unrestricted access to the Chair of the FARM Committee to report on matters concerning BAC's Ethical Behaviour Framework.
+Maintain BAC's external confidential reporting hotline.
 Confidential Receive and assess disclosures of Reportable Conduct in accordance with this Policy.
 Reporting Manage investigation processes and oversee protections for Disclosers in accordance Committee with this Policy.
 (CRC) Make recommendations to the CEO and Board of Directors (as applicable).
-BAC Personnel DAC FEISUIIIEI Maintain awareness of this Policy and disclose Reportable Conduct promptly.
+BAC Personnel Maintain awareness of this Policy and disclose Reportable Conduct promptly.